agrif/django-cannen/README.md

 the playlist, apart from the main Django process that serves the website.
 In order to run this process, run
 `python ./manage.py runcannen` inside your site directory.

+### Running the FTP Upload Server

+Cannen has an FTP server that you can run in the background to allow your users to easily upload a lot of songs at once.
+This server requires pyftpdlib version 0.7.0 or later, and it also requires that your Django authentication backend supports password-based logins.
+This means that the FTP server will *not* work for OAuth-based backends, however, some OAuth backends also allow each user to have a local password.

+To run the FTP upload server, run `python ./manage.py runcannenftp` inside your site directory.

 ### Extra Considerations